 A new phonics scheme, 'Little Wandle Letters and Sounds' was implemented in 2021.
 All staff received training.
-The phonics lead receives additional training which is then cascaded to staff.
-All teaching assistants have completed the necessary training modules and phonics workshops were offered to parents in the Autumn Term.
+All teaching assistants have completed the necessary training modules and phonics workshops were offered to parents.
+There are more sessions scheduled for this academic year.

-In Year 1, 79% passed the phonics screening check.
-78% (7 children) of PPG children passed the phonics screening test.
-The remaining 22% (2 children) will continue to have phonics intervention in Year 2.
+In Year 1, 67% (4/6) of PPG children passed the phonics screening test.
+The remaining 2 children will continue to have targeted phonics intervention in Year 2.
 Daily keep up sessions are designed to ensure children do not fall behind.
 A robust assessment system ensures children are quickly identified and offered daily keep up.

-Children in Year 3 and 4 who were not at the expected standard, received additional phonics support from an expert reading teacher.
-A longer-term catch-up programme was also implemented and targeted PPG children.
+Children in Year 3 and 4 who were not at the expected standard, received additional phonics support.
 An external review, monitoring and phonics trackers suggest good fidelity to the programme.